GDSC-ADEK/dart-flutter-course/week2/excercises.md

-#Instructions
+# Instructions
-Go to `"./lib/submission.dart"`.
-It contains 3 unimplemented functions, one for each excercise.
+Go to [./lib/submission.dart](./lib/submission.dart) It contains 3 unimplemented functions, one for each excercise.
 Implement them.

 # Excercise 1